EddieDPayne/Weekday-Planner-Project/README.md

 This Weekday Schedule Planner offers the ability to its users to save entries between the hours of 9:00am and 5:00pm.

-It's clean and intuitive UI allows users to efficiently oraginise their daily tasks and events for the day.
+It's clean and intuitive UI allows users to efficiently organise their daily tasks and events for the day.

-This application provides a convienent overview of the day allowing the user to manage their precious time and plan ahead accordingly.
+This application provides a convienent overview of the day allowing the user to effectively plan and manage their time.